angeleefshaw/binary-converter/README.md

 ## Binary Converter

-To test the code, clone the project and start a live server via the index.html file
+To test the code, clone the project and start a live server via the index.html file.
+The binary number will be logged to the console for now.